(2010/2020, 80 mins)

 The project has evolved as a series of artworks dealing with ‘living space‘.
 Through case studies of specific places and historical events, the art process is used as an intervention.
 A dynamic relationship is established between the spaces of: 1) research (archive work, explorations of space), 2) staging (performance, re-enactment) and 3) presentation (screening, exhibition, discussion).

+A director’s statement from August 2020 can be found here.
 You can read an extended essay on the working process and inspirations as well as a discussion held at the Cities Programme at LSE (London).
-Since then we have re-presented the script in a different staging as a performance kentish town lebensraum (2009) – you can read about it or watch a video of the performance. lebensraum has also been presented as a sound piece at Vienna’s Kunsthalle Exnergasse (2010) as part of the show ‘Bless my Homeland Forever‘.
-A new essay written by Ger and Rastko is included in the ‘Engaged Urbanism’ book, published by IB Tauris in 2016.
+We re-presented the script in a different staging as a performance kentish town lebensraum (2009) – you can read about it or watch a video of the performance. lebensraum has also been presented as a sound piece at Vienna’s Kunsthalle Exnergasse (2010) as part of the show ‘Bless my Homeland Forever‘.
+An extensive essay written by Ger and Rastko is included in the ‘Engaged Urbanism’ book, published by IB Tauris in 2016.